Rose of Cité de Péra

 Cité de Péra

 Every night she used to go to taverns at the Flower Passage and play her accordion to the people she liked.
-She would refuse to play for the ones she didn't like even if they offered her thousands of Liras.
+She would refuse to play for the ones she didn’t like even if they offered her thousands of Liras.
 She would bring joy to people with her unique voice and flowered dress.
 However, it was not that easy to get a “Madame” title.
 When she first started she used to get kicked out of the passage, but then she became an essential element to the Beyoğlu nights.
 Celebrities would go there to listen to her music, business men and women would go there to have a drink while watching her dancing in her flowered dress.
 She became so popular that Johnny Weismulle, who played Tarzan in the Hollywood production, came to Istanbul and danced with her.
 She would start the night with a glass of cold water and drink gallons of cherry juice as she played and sang her songs.
 Even though she had always played at taverns, she neither drank alcohol nor smoked cigarettes.
-Her favorite song was “Yıldızların Altında (Under the Stars)” but she would not sing it every , only when she wanted to.
-She became friends with Turkish actors and singers, she even played in their movies and song clips.
+Her favorite song was “Yıldızların Altında (Under the Stars)” but she would not sing it every time, only when she wanted to.
+She became friends with famous Turkish actors and singers, she even played in their movies and song clips.
 In one of her interview she states her best time in Istanbul was the period between she was 30 and 35.
-The times of Ayhan Işık, Zeki Müren, Sadri Alışık, Kemal Sunal, Yılmaz Güney, prominent figures of Turkish art ; furthermore, all of them were her friends.
+The times of Ayhan Işık, Zeki Müren, Sadri Alışık, Kemal Sunal, Yılmaz Güney, prominent figures of Turkish art history; furthermore, all of them were her friends.
 She also took place in some cinema movies together with Yılmaz Güney, Kemal Sunal, and Cüneyt Arkın.

 Madame Anahit